Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/FileSystem/Class AmebaFatFS.rst

 .. code-block:: c++

     File open(const String& path);
+    File open(const String &path, int fileType);
     File open(const char* path);
+    File open(const char *path, int fileType);

 **Parameters**
 ~~~~~~~~~~~~~~

 path: The full path of the file to open.
 Expressed as a String class object or a pointer to a char array.
+fileType: The macro of the file type defined in AmebaFatFSFile.h to support different opening steps for different types of file.

 **Returns**
 ~~~~~~~~~~~